sergiovasileiou/Python_Financial_Report/README.md

 ## 📈 Conclusion

-This project effectively integrates income statement and balance sheet data to compute critical financial ratios and generate actionable insights by industry.
-It not only highlights which sectors exhibit extreme leverage and profitability but also explores the dynamic relationship between these metrics in real estate companies.
-This analysis provides managers with valuable information for informed decision-making.
+This project effectively integrates an income statement and a balance sheet data to ucnover critical financial ratios and generate actionable insights by industry.
+It highlights which sectors exhibit extreme leverage and profitability but also explores the dynamic relationship between these metrics.
+Such analysis provides managers with valuable information for informed decision-making.